 Modern Labeling Techniques

-With the advancement of labeling techniques, various methods are introduced which colors the living cells with more contrast and specificity.
+With the advancement of labeling techniques, various methods are introduced that color the living cells with more contrast and specificity.
 Some of the methods are explained below:

 - Fluorescence and fluorophore: Fluorophores are detected when the photons are emitted at different wavelengths.

-- Intrinsic labeling: The target is stained by the use of a fluorescent molecule which should have the intrinsic affinity for the target.
+- Intrinsic labeling: The target is stained by the use of a fluorescent molecule which should have an intrinsic affinity for the target.

-- Genetically encoded Fluorophores: This method involves the use of fluorophore molecules, which is confined in a protein shell called fluorescent protein, that forms chromophores when it reacts with oxygen.
+- Genetically encoded Fluorophores: This method involves the use of fluorophore molecules, which are confined in a protein shell called fluorescent protein, that forms chromophores when it reacts with oxygen.

-- Affinity-based tag-ligand system: This uses genetically encoded or engineered tags, which fluoresce when bind with a specific ligand.
+- Affinity-based tag-ligand system: This uses genetically encoded or engineered tags, which fluoresce when bound with a specific ligand.